-B. Are based on actuarial assumptions relevant to contract provisions and appropriate to the purpose for which the statement was prepared.
+Statement B-The amounts carried in the balance sheet on account of the items identified above are based on actuarial assumptions relevant to contract provisions and appropriate to the purpose for which the statement was prepared.

 Are the development of the reserves and liability estimates consistent with the company's contracts?
 Are the assumptions underlying the amounts appropriate?
 The actuary might find it appropriate to discuss how they decided these statements to be true.